infobloxopen/infoblox-nios-go-client/v2.13.6/grid/docs/GridThreatinsight.md

 `func (o *GridThreatinsight) HasScheduledDownload() bool`

 HasScheduledDownload returns a boolean if a field has been set.

-### GetSetLastUploadedThreatInsightModuleset

-`func (o *GridThreatinsight) GetSetLastUploadedThreatInsightModuleset() map[string]interface{}`

-GetSetLastUploadedThreatInsightModuleset returns the SetLastUploadedThreatInsightModuleset field if non-nil, zero value otherwise.

-### GetSetLastUploadedThreatInsightModulesetOk

-`func (o *GridThreatinsight) GetSetLastUploadedThreatInsightModulesetOk() (*map[string]interface{}, bool)`

-GetSetLastUploadedThreatInsightModulesetOk returns a tuple with the SetLastUploadedThreatInsightModuleset field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSetLastUploadedThreatInsightModuleset

-`func (o *GridThreatinsight) SetSetLastUploadedThreatInsightModuleset(v map[string]interface{})`

-SetSetLastUploadedThreatInsightModuleset sets SetLastUploadedThreatInsightModuleset field to given value.

-### HasSetLastUploadedThreatInsightModuleset

-`func (o *GridThreatinsight) HasSetLastUploadedThreatInsightModuleset() bool`

-HasSetLastUploadedThreatInsightModuleset returns a boolean if a field has been set.

-### GetTestThreatInsightServerConnectivity

-`func (o *GridThreatinsight) GetTestThreatInsightServerConnectivity() map[string]interface{}`

-GetTestThreatInsightServerConnectivity returns the TestThreatInsightServerConnectivity field if non-nil, zero value otherwise.

-### GetTestThreatInsightServerConnectivityOk

-`func (o *GridThreatinsight) GetTestThreatInsightServerConnectivityOk() (*map[string]interface{}, bool)`

-GetTestThreatInsightServerConnectivityOk returns a tuple with the TestThreatInsightServerConnectivity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTestThreatInsightServerConnectivity

-`func (o *GridThreatinsight) SetTestThreatInsightServerConnectivity(v map[string]interface{})`

-SetTestThreatInsightServerConnectivity sets TestThreatInsightServerConnectivity field to given value.

-### HasTestThreatInsightServerConnectivity

-`func (o *GridThreatinsight) HasTestThreatInsightServerConnectivity() bool`

-HasTestThreatInsightServerConnectivity returns a boolean if a field has been set.

-### GetUpdateThreatInsightModuleset

-`func (o *GridThreatinsight) GetUpdateThreatInsightModuleset() map[string]interface{}`

-GetUpdateThreatInsightModuleset returns the UpdateThreatInsightModuleset field if non-nil, zero value otherwise.

-### GetUpdateThreatInsightModulesetOk

-`func (o *GridThreatinsight) GetUpdateThreatInsightModulesetOk() (*map[string]interface{}, bool)`

-GetUpdateThreatInsightModulesetOk returns a tuple with the UpdateThreatInsightModuleset field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUpdateThreatInsightModuleset

-`func (o *GridThreatinsight) SetUpdateThreatInsightModuleset(v map[string]interface{})`

-SetUpdateThreatInsightModuleset sets UpdateThreatInsightModuleset field to given value.

-### HasUpdateThreatInsightModuleset

-`func (o *GridThreatinsight) HasUpdateThreatInsightModuleset() bool`

-HasUpdateThreatInsightModuleset returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)